 Data on spending by income are produced by the BLS Consumer Expenditure Survey.
 For additional information, see Summary 98-10, "Issues in Labor Statistics: Spending Patterns of High-income Households".

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, High income households allocate smaller expenditure shares to necessities on the Internet at http://www.bls.gov/opub/ted/1998/dec/wk3/art04.htm (visited May 19, 2013).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, High income households allocate smaller expenditure shares to necessities at https://www.bls.gov/opub/ted/1998/dec/wk3/art04.htm (visited December 11, 2023).